Best practices for online service high availability

 Fault recovery

-ApsaraDB for SelectDB provides several fault recovery solutions.
-For example, you can quickly switch to a new compute group if one fails, restart a failed instance, or restart a stalled compute group.
-We recommend that you rehearse these solutions in advance to familiarize yourself with the procedures.
+ApsaraDB for SelectDB supports fault recovery options: switching to a new compute group, restarting a failed instance, or restarting a stalled compute group.
+Rehearse these procedures in advance.

 (Optional) Service throttling